Filesystems

 Scratch Directories

-The scratch directory (see table above) is where your calculations should be run.
-It is a fast, NFS-mount disk space with a generous storage capacity.
+The scratch directory is where your I/O-based calculations should be run.
+It is a fast disk space with a generous storage capacity.
 The scratch space — by definition — is not backed up and is not meant for long-term data storage.
 On Tiger and Della, the scratch space is not purged, but if you accidentally delete the data or the system dies, the data will be gone forever.
 On Neuronic, data in the /scratch directory is automatically purged after two weeks.

-When calculations finish, files need to be copied or moved from the scratch directory to a semi-permanent working directory.
-On Tiger and Della, the work directory is the TigerData service, which is backed up.
-It can be found at /tigerdata/rosen/work.
-While the working directory is backed, it is less performant than the scratch directory.
-If significant I/O operations need to be done, copy or move the data back to the scratch directory.
-Regardless, never run calculations in the TigerData working directory.
+When calculations finish, files need to eventually be copied or moved from the scratch directory to a semi-permanent data storage directory.
+On Tiger and Della, the data storage directory is the TigerData service (found at /tigerdata), which is backed up but is less performant than the scratch directory.
+I/O-based calculations should never be run in the TigerData directory itself.
 We currently have 10 TB of space in TigerData, but we can request more if needed.
+Please be mindful of your data usage but don't jeopardize data security in the name of being frugal.
+Note that the compute nodes cannot access the /tigerdata directory.